[1971 Code § 14-4.1; Ord. No. 13-04]

 - VACANT PROPERTY

-Effective September 1, 2013, the owner of any vacant property or structure as defined herein shall within 60 days after the building or structure becomes vacant property or within 30 days after assuming ownership of the vacant property or structure, whichever is later, file a registration statement for each such vacant property or structure with the Borough Clerk or any other designated Borough Representative on forms provided by the Borough of Matawan for such purposes.
+Effective upon the adoption of this section, the owner of any vacant property or structure as defined herein shall within 60 days after the building or structure becomes vacant property or within 30 days after assuming ownership of the vacant property or structure, whichever is later, file a registration statement for each such vacant property or structure with the Property Maintenance Officer or any other designated Borough representative on forms provided by the Borough of Matawan for such purposes.
 The registration shall remain valid for one year from the date of registration.
-The owner shall be required to renew the registration annually as long as the building or structure remains vacant property and shall pay a registration or renewal fee in the amount prescribed in subsection 15-2.4 of this Ordinance for each vacant property registered.
+The owner shall be required to renew the registration annually as long as the building or structure remains vacant property and shall pay a registration or renewal fee in the amount prescribed in § 15-2.4 of this section for each vacant property registered.

-Any owner of any building that meets the definition of vacant property prior to September 1, 2013, shall file a registration statement for that property on or before November 1, 2013.
-The registration statement shall include the information required under the appropriate subsection of this section as well as any additional information that the Borough may reasonably require.
+Any owner of any building that meets the definition of "vacant property" prior to the effective date of this section shall file a registration statement for that property on or before September 1, 2020.
+The registration statement shall include the information required under the appropriate subection of this section as well as any additional information that the Borough may reasonably require.

-The owner shall notify the Borough Clerk or any other designated Borough representative within 30 days of any change in the registration information by filing an amended registration statement on a form provided by the Borough for such purpose.
+The owner shall notify the Property Maintenance Officer or any other designated Borough representative within 30 days of any change in the registration information by filing an amended registration statement on a form provided by the Borough for such purpose.
+Upon any transfer of title or change of ownership, the new owner of the vacant property shall be assessed an initial registration fee in the amount of $500 as a new owner.

 The registration statement shall be deemed an official record and business record in any administrative enforcement proceeding or court proceeding instituted by the Borough of Matawan against the owner, owners, or other responsible parties responsible for the building or structure.